matrix-org/areweoidcyet/index.md

 For detailed background on the rationale to this project please see [MSC3861](https://github.com/matrix-org/matrix-spec-proposals/pull/3861).

 ***TL;DR** Currently Matrix uses a custom authentication protocol baked in to the Matrix spec.
 This poses a number of drawbacks.
-To overcome these drawbacks we are working to migrate to use OIDC instead.*
+To overcome these drawbacks we are working to migrate to use the industry standard authentication protocol [Open ID Connect](https://openid.net/connect/) (OIDC) instead.*

 <a id="when"></a>